utsabbera/task-master/.github/instructions/go-test.instructions.md

 ## Best Practices

 - Keep tests small and focused
+- Use testify/assert for assertions and testify/require for test requirements
 - Use descriptive test names (start with should)
 - Avoid testing private functions directly
 - Aim for high test coverage, especially for critical paths